PogScience/PogScienceWebsite/README.md

    (you don't need an  OAuth Client ID for this as we only read public calendars).
 I recommend restricting the API Key to the Google Calendar API only.

-Now that you have all secrets you need, duplicate the `secrets.example.toml` file, rename it a `secrets.toml`, and write the secrets in it.
+Now that you have all secrets you need, duplicate the `secrets.example.toml` file, rename it as `secrets.toml`, and write the secrets in it.

 ## Commands